 On the Williams-Sonoma site, the machine I was interested in, the Nespresso Essenza C100, came as a package deal bundled with an Aeroccino Plus Automatic Milk Frother.
 It also came with two cups, one espresso cup and one cappuccino cup.
 In addition, the Nespresso company was having a special promotion which made this bundle an even a better deal.
 If you purchased a machine before January 17th, and it cost $299 or more, you could get a $50 credit for the Nespresso capsules.
 Amazon had a similar bundle offer without the cups for $269, but this meant that I would not get the $50 credit from Nespresso.

 I could not commit though until I tried an espresso made from a Nespresso machine.
 I braved the Christmas madness three days before Christmas, heading to Ala Moana (the big shopping mall in Honolulu).
 I was on a mission.
-After dealing with the traffic and parking, I went straight to the Williams-Sonoma store and asked the guy in the coffee machine section if I could try an espresso from a Nespresso machine.
+I went straight to the Williams-Sonoma store and asked the guy in the coffee machine section if I could try an espresso from a Nespresso machine.
 I was a little alarmed when he brought out a paper cup.
 At least it was not a styrofoam cup!
 I guess it is not realistic to expect Williams-Sonoma to wash coffee cups.

 WOW!
 It was a very good espresso.
 I was sold.
 I was ready to buy this machine right there and then.
 BUT… there was the question of the two cups.
 The guy checked and told me that the cups only came with the online deal.
 The Cube (another machine) did come with the cups but the cost of the bundle was just a little less than $299, meaning I would not qualify for the $50 credit, and the machine was larger, taking up more room on my limited counter space.